 CPT provides 24 hour, on-call coverage, expert consultation services, professional training and case-specific support to hospital staff on issues of child maltreatment.
-Additionally, the team includes a Nurse Liaison to the Department of Children and Families who works in close collaboration with hospital and DCF staff to respond to the unique needs of children being treated at Children's Hospital while in the legal custody of DCF.
+Additionally, the team includes a Nurse Liaison to the Department of Children and Families who works in close collaboration with hospital and DCF staff to respond to the unique needs of children being treated at Boston Children's Hospital while in the legal custody of DCF.

 The Child Protection Program at Boston Children's Hospital trains hospital staff and community providers to recognize the signs of interpersonal violence and child maltreatment.

-Children's has undertaken a hospital-wide program to train all staff and employees to recognize signs of child abuse and domestic violence and to educate them about available resources and support services for families affected by violence.
+Boston Children's has undertaken a hospital-wide program to train all staff and employees to recognize signs of child abuse and domestic violence and to educate them about available resources and support services for families affected by violence.

 Our training covers:

 - the history of family violence and its prevalence today